tensorpix/benchmarking-cv-models/README.md

 Docker image for simple training benchmark of popular computer vision models.

 The benchmark code explicitly focuses on benchmarking only the **pure training loop code**.
-The dataset is generated on the fly and directly in memory with minimal overhead.
+The dataset is generated on the fly and directly in RAM with minimal overhead.

 There is no extra work done in the training loop such as data preprocessing, model saving, validation, logging...

 We use [Lightning AI](https://lightning.ai/) library for benchmarks as it's a popular tool among deep learning practitioners.
-It also supports important features such as mixed precision, DDP, and multi gpu training...
+It also supports important features such as mixed precision, DDP, and multi-GPU training...
-Such features can significantly affect benchmark performance so it's important to offer them in benchmark.
+Such features can significantly affect benchmark performance so it's important to offer them in benchmarks.

-## Preparing
+## Development

 Prepare Pre-commit hooks: `pre-commit install`